What makes a Piece of Text Eloquent & in Perfect Form?

 Thus, it is necessary [in good composition] to;

-2) Then to consider every single word that may be used to convey that meaning, and then
+1) Consider the overall meaning of a sentence,2) Then to consider every single word that may be used to convey that meaning, and then3) To use the most appropriate, expressive and eloquent of those words.

 This is impossible for man to do consistently, or even most of the time, but it is well within the Knowledge of Allaah [whose knowledge is boundless], and thus the Qur'an was considered the best and most eloquent of all speech…"